n1ranam/Blog-Post-Management/README.md

 ## 📃 Description

-Creating A Blog In Django has interactive UI design using which users can see what others are posting.
-It also has an admin panel through which all the blog posts and users can be managed.
+Creating a Blog in Django offers an interactive UI design where users can see what others are posting.
+It also has an admin panel through which all blog posts and users can be managed.

 <br>
 <br>